cilium/cilium/Documentation/operations/troubleshooting.rst

    Cluster health:   1/1 reachable   (2018-02-27T00:24:34Z)

-Detailed information about the status of Cilium can be inspected with the ``cilium status --verbose`` command.
+Detailed information about the status of Cilium can be inspected with the ``cilium-dbg status --verbose`` command.
 Verbose output includes detailed IPAM state (allocated addresses), Cilium controller status, and details of the Proxy status.